nrfconnect/sdk-nrf/samples/bluetooth/peripheral_nfc_pairing/README.rst

 Static Handover
 ===============

-A Static Handover Tag contains a Handover Select Message with carrier information NDEF records or a single Carrier Configuration Record.
+A tag in the Static Handover mode, contains a Handover Select Message with carrier information NDEF records or a single Carrier Configuration Record.

 .. figure:: /images/nfc_static_connection_handover.svg
    :alt: Static Handover